 Widgets – Basic Concepts

-Before configuring and using widgets, it helps to first cover some of the basics about using widgets:
+Before we begin configuring and using widgets, let’s first explain some of the basic concepts of using widgets:

 Most WordPress Themes Support Widgetized Layouts

-Most WordPress themes support widgets and provide sections in your theme’s layout where you can use widgets, such as the sidebar, header area, and the footer area.
-Depending on the theme installed on your site, widgets can also show up inside the content area …
+Many WordPress themes support widgets and provide built-in widget-ready areas in the theme’s layout where you can use widgets, such as the sidebar menu, header area, and the footer area.
+Depending on the theme, widgets can also be used in the content area …

-(Many WP themes offer users a number of widget areas)
+(Many themes offer users a number of widget-ready sections)

-These widgetized areas correspond to a feature inside your Widget administration screen called “Widget Areas” …
+These widgetized sections correspond to a feature inside your Widget administration area called “Widget Areas” …

 (Widget Areas)

-The Widgets screen displays a list of all the widgets that you currently have available.
+The Widgets screen displays all the widgets that can be used on your site.

 On the right-hand side of the window, you can see your “active” widgets …